 4. Find a testing venue

 Training with a strong and established organization will mean you can confidently take your CCO exam.
 This final component is the only part that cannot currently be done online.
 Instead, candidates have the choice of paper or computer-based testing.
-These are offered at sites across the country (for example, at CICB’s Orlando and Houston facilities).
+These are offered at sites across the country (for example, at CICB’s Houston and Orlando facilities).

 As of 4/2, please note that the NCCCO’s provider of computer-based testing (PSI) has closed its doors temporarily due to COVID-19.
 However, many providers are still open for paper-based testing.